gcrtnst/sw-pathfindplus/description-en.md

  - You need to add about 16000 characters of code to the script.
 This corresponds to about 12% of the maximum number of characters in the script (131072).

 ## How to test PathfindPlus
-You can test PathfindPlus with addons available on [GitHub](https://github.com/gcrtnst/sw-pathfindplus/tree/main/pathfindplus) or Steam Workshop (to be released later).
+You can test PathfindPlus with addons available on [GitHub](https://github.com/gcrtnst/sw-pathfindplus/tree/main/pathfindplus) or [Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=2594168437).

 ### Installing Addons
 Addons can be installed as usual.
- 1. Subscribe to the work in Steam Workshop.
+ 1. Subscribe to [the work in Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=2594168437).
 Alternatively, you can copy the [pathfindplus/](https://github.com/gcrtnst/sw-pathfindplus/tree/main/pathfindplus) directory itself under `%APPDATA%\Stormworks\data\missions`.
  1. From the Stormworks title screen, go to New Game > Enabled Addons to display the addons list.
  1. Check "PathfindPlus" in the "Saved" tab or "Workshop" tab.
  1. Then, create a new game as usual, and the addon will be enabled.